oobabooga/text-generation-webui/extensions/openai/README.md

 ### Embeddings (alpha)

 Embeddings requires ```sentence-transformers``` installed, but the chat and completions will function without it loaded.
-The embeddings endpoint is currently using the HuggingFace model: ```sentence-transformers/all-MiniLM-L6-v2``` for embeddings, which must be installed separately.
-This produces 384 dimensional embeddings, which is different from OpenAI's ada model which produces 1536 dimensional embeddings.
-The model is small (~90MB) and fast.
+The embeddings endpoint is currently using the HuggingFace model: ```sentence-transformers/all-MiniLM-L6-v2``` or ```sentence-transformers/all-mpnet-base-v2``` for embeddings, which must be installed separately.
+This produces 384 or 768 dimensional embeddings respectively, which is different from OpenAI's ada model which produces 1536 dimensional embeddings.
+The model is small and fast.
 This model and embedding size may change in the future.

-sentence-transformers/all-MiniLM-L6-v2 can be downloaded from the models's tab, or via download-model.py from the command line.
+sentence-transformers models can be downloaded from the models's tab, or via download-model.py from the command line.
 Additionally, you will also need to download the 1_Pooling sub folder which isn't (as of 2023-04-29) downloaded automatically.
-It contains the config.json for the model, in the end you should have config.json file like this:
+It contains the config.json for the model, in the end you should have config.json file like this (all-MiniLM-L6-v2 example):

 ```
 text-generation-webui$ ./download-model.py sentence-transformers/all-MiniLM-L6-v2